Kamuran359/projects-2020-emma-kamuran/dataproject/README.md

 # Data analysis project

 Our project is titled **Data Project**.
 The inequality in Denmark is investigated, by analyzing data from Denmark Statistics in order to plot lorenz curves and calculate guini coefficients.
+The project demonstrates data cleaning and data structure methods, and data analysis methods are applied.

 The **results** of the project can be seen from running [data project.ipynb](data project.ipynb).